chrisjrn/tuokcehc/README.md

 # Embedding the javascript
 `tuokcehc.js` is designed to be embedded on your own web application, like Stripe's `checkout.js`.
-Your web application that embeds `tuokcehc.js` must be deployed in a PCI-compliant environment, however, you may only need to file the shorter SAQ A (see below) unless it also directly handles credit card data.
+Your web application that embeds `tuokcehc.js` may not necessarily need to be in a PCI-compliant environment, however, you should consult appropriate PCI-DSS documentation to determine what your compliance responsibilities are.

 You must call two js functions -- `setStripePublishableKey()` and `setStripeTokenCallback()`, as follows: